 The forensic psychiatry career is particularly specialized, which means that finding reliable information about its projected growth and salary can be a bit difficult.
 However, it is possible to extrapolate some expected details.

-For instance, according to the Bureau of Labor Statistics (BLS 2017), the expected growth rate for all physicians and surgeons will be 13 percent between 2016 and 2026.
-While only a fraction of those new physician jobs is for psychiatrists, the reality is that there is need for medical professionals to enter the field.
-Although not specific to the forensic specialty, US News and World Report indicates that there is a significant shortage of psychiatrists in the U.S. As access to mental health care expands, this demand continues to grow.
+For instance, according to the Bureau of Labor Statistics (BLS 2019), the expected growth rate for all physicians and surgeons will be 7 percent between 2018 and 2028—a category that includes psychiatrists.
+While only a fraction of those new physician jobs are for psychiatrists, the reality is that there is a need for medical professionals to enter the field.
+As access to mental health care expands, this demand continues to grow.
 It is possible to infer from this varied data that there will continue to be a need for psychiatrists of every stripe, including those that specialize in forensic work, for many years to come.

-In terms of salary, the BLS reports that the mean annual wage for psychiatrists in 2017 was $216,090 (BLS 2017).
-The same data indicates that the lowest paid 10 percent in the position makes $71,560 with the 25th percentile come in at $143,450.
+In terms of salary, the BLS reports that the mean annual wage for psychiatrists in 2017 was $220,430 (BLS May 2019).
+The same data indicates that the lowest-paid 10 percent in the position makes $74,530 with the 25th percentile coming in at $149,440.
 Data for the 75th and 90th percentiles are not available because they exceed the amount at which the BLS reports: $208,000.

 Despite not having data specific to forensic psychiatry, it is easy to see that the outlook for the field will be good for those that are willing to put in the time and effort.